Skip to main content

 22. The APS specialist, as temporary guardian of the estate may:

-(2) submit an accounting to the court as ordered by the court, no less than annually;
+(2) submit an accounting to the court as ordered by the court, no less than annually; and

 (3) have responsibility, absent the availability of professional financial management, for regular financial activities as dictated by the vulnerable adult's circumstances that include, but are not limited to, the timely:

 (A) payment and documentation of the vulnerable adult's expenses and other bills as they occur.
 Cash transactions are strongly discouraged and the use of automatic bank drafts by vendors is preferred.
 The APS specialist reconciles monthly bank statements and documents all cash transactions with receipts that are scanned into the APS Computer System.
-A third party witnesses all cash transactions;
+A third party must witness all cash transactions;

 (B) deposit of funds received;